Mitsubishi Outlander PHEV SUV

 The Mitsubishi Outlander PHEV is quieter than the conventional car, but the interior is a bit drab

-The Mitsubishi Outlander PHEV’s hybrid technology barely harms practicality
+Hybrid technology in the Mitsubishi Outlander PHEV barely harms practicality

 The Mitsubishi Outlander PHEV is very safe and should be reliable